Double Outlet Right Ventricle Surgery for Children

 is connected to the pulmonary artery.
 In a child with DORV, both the pulmonary artery

 and the aorta are connected to the same heart chamber, the right ventricle.
-These
+In DORV,

-great arteries may be connected either partly or fully.
-There is also almost always
+these great arteries may be connected either partly or fully.
+There is also almost

-an opening in the wall between the left and right ventricles.
-This hole is called
+always an opening in the wall between the left and right ventricles.
+This hole is

 Much of the time, DORV happens with other heart malformations.
 For example, a heart